cyverse/irods-adm/coding-standards-bash.md

 # ...
 ```

-__TODO review the following in a browser__

 If a function is part of a library, use the library name to provide a namespace for the function.
 Begin the function's name with the library name followed by two colons (`::`).
 Likewise, if the
-library is part of a package, a collection of libraries organized in directory hierarchy, begin the
+library is part of a package (a collection of libraries organized in directory hierarchy), begin the
-library's name with the relative path to the library within the package followed by two colons.
+library's name with the relative path to the library within the package followed by two colons, and
-Also, separates names of each package within the path by two colons.
+separate the names of each package within the path by two colons.

 ```bash
 # ...